open-mmlab/mmagic/README.md

 - [Restormer](configs/restormer/README.md) is contributed by @AlexZou14.
 - [SwinIR](configs/swinir/README.md) is contributed by @Zdafeng.

-[Projects](projects/README.md) is opened to make it easier for everyone to add projects to MMEditing.
+[Projects](projects/README.md) is opened to make it easier for everyone to add projects to MMagic.

-We appreciate all contributions to improve MMEditing.
+We appreciate all contributions to improve MMagic.
 Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/tree/2.x/CONTRIBUTING.md) in MMCV and [CONTRIBUTING.md](https://github.com/open-mmlab/mmengine/blob/main/CONTRIBUTING.md) in MMEngine for more details about the contributing guideline.

 <p align="right"><a href="#top">🔝Back to top</a></p>

 ## 🛠️ Installation

-MMEditing depends on [PyTorch](https://pytorch.org/), [MMEngine](https://github.com/open-mmlab/mmengine) and [MMCV](https://github.com/open-mmlab/mmcv).
+MMagic depends on [PyTorch](https://pytorch.org/), [MMEngine](https://github.com/open-mmlab/mmengine) and [MMCV](https://github.com/open-mmlab/mmcv).
 Below are quick steps for installation.

 **Step 1.**